DlfnAntx/SpliceAI-vector-scan/README.md

 - `gmean_score_acceptor`
 - `gmean_score_donor`

-will not necessarily sum to 1 at a base, which is expected behaviour.
+will not necessarily sum to 1 at a base, and is expected behaviour.

 ### Why include geometric mean at all?